Concussion (traumatic brain injury): Picture, symptoms, causes, treatments

 Traumatic brain injuries can cause bruising, damage to the blood vessels, and injury to the nerves.

 The result?
 Your brain doesn't function normally.
 If you've suffered a concussion, your vision may be disturbed, you may lose your equilibrium, or you may fall unconscious.
 In short, your brain is confused.

 Can children have concussions?

 Because their heads are disproportionately large compared to the rest of their body, concussions often occur in young children.
 As children enter adolescence, they experience rapid height and weight gain.
 Both are factors that make them more prone to accidents than adults.

 If a child has a concussion, an adult should monitor him or her for the first 24 hours.
 It's important to watch for behavioural changes.
 Young children, especially, may not be able to fully communicate what they are feeling, so it is critical to watch them closely.
-Do not give medication that might cause bleeding at the site of the injury, such as ibuprofen or aspirin (never give aspirin to children under 16 years old), without seeking medical advice first.
+Do not give medication that might cause bleeding at the site of the injury, such as ibuprofen or aspirin.
+Never give aspirin to children under 16 years old unless a doctor advises otherwise.

 What are the signs of a concussion?

 Concussion is fairly common.
-But it's important to recognise the signs of a concussion so you can take the proper steps to treat the injury.
+But it's important to recognise the signs of a concussion so you can take the appropriate steps to treat the injury.

 There are some common physical, mental, and emotional symptoms a person may display following a concussion.
 Any of these could be a sign of traumatic brain injury: